 Motorists who fail to shop around when their car insurance comes up for renewal could be missing out on huge savings.
 To make a year-on-year saving of up to £259*, drivers should shop around by running a fresh quotation

 Insurance companies offer their best prices to new customers as they try to add more business to their books.
 And they subsidise this tactic by charging their existing customers higher prices at renewal.
 That’s why we urge people always to shop around, so they can be confident they are getting a competitive deal.

 This has become more important because our analysis of quotes run on our site shows that premiums are falling for those shopping around.
-In Q1 of 2018, the average comprehensive car insurance price we saw was £504.
-That’s a whopping £70 less than the figure for the last quarter of 2017, and it’s more than £30 under the figure for this time less year (£544).
+In Q2 of 2018, the average comprehensive car insurance price we saw was £495.
+That’s a whopping £67 less than the figure for the same quarter of 2017 (£562).

 So why are premiums fluctuating?
 It is often more expensive to buy car insurance in December as there are more cars needing insurance so insurers don't have to compete as hard for business.
 That means it is hard to tell if the rise the final quarter of 2018 signals a long-term rise or is just a blip.